ehu009/2nd_mandatory/README.md

 * Max speed (km/h)
 * Moving average speed for the last 5 minutes, with timeshift of 1 minute (km/h)
 * Time to destination (-25.3825800,16.4237190), based on avg speed.
-* Time to sunset.
-Cycling in Africa after dark is very dangerous (cars and wild animals), so you better reach the destination before the sun goes down. https://sunrise-sunset.org/api.
-Note that you may not use this API in a manner that exceeds reasonable request volume.
-* Use Google reverse geocoding API to lookup names for points of interrest (POI).
-Such places may be start, stops along the way, destination etc.

 **NOTE:** All analytics code must be unit-tested.
 Analytics code that deals with time must be unit-tested in virtual time.